mkreilly/mapcraft_eg/README.md

 --------------
 ## How to Use This Repository

-File types
+Common File Types
-* each data file has a name and ends i t
+* each data file has a name and generally ends with a csv denoting that is it a comma separated values text file
+* most data files have a corresponding file with "meta" prepended: this contains a variable dictionary for that data file
+* most data files have a corresponding file with "dict" prepended: this contains a variable dictionary for that data file

 Backwards